LandonHolt94/OpenBoard-Web-Forum/README.md

 [Tips for Teammates]

-Always use unique usernames and emails when testing /register to avoid conflicts.
+-- Always use unique usernames and emails when testing /register to avoid conflicts.

-For authenticated routes, include the JWT in the Authorization header:
+-- For authenticated routes, include the JWT in the Authorization header:

-Authorization: Bearer <YOUR_JWT_TOKEN>
+--Authorization: Bearer <YOUR_JWT_TOKEN>

 [Troubleshoot]
+!!!
+Issues I Encountered !!!
 If the server doesn't start, check:

 .env file exists in the backend folder